 - Make sure that staff have necessary training, resources and qualifications.
 Prepare your incident response guidelines and investigation procedures documentation to incorporate your digital forensics capabilities.

 - Test and review: regularly check your new lab by performing all steps of the digital forensics process.
 This stage is very important because you could determine some missing links in the process chain.
 It’s better to discover any issues with your processes during testing than in an actual case.
-Remember to update your policies and procedures to reflect the findings of your testing.
+Furthermore, remember to update your policies and procedures to reflect the findings of your testing.

 ||Imaging tool with a write blocker that prevents the operating system from mounting the targeted